 A corrective distribution under the EPCRS to the participant of contributions to a section 403(b) plan (plus gains attributable to such contributions) that were in excess of the limits under section 415 is treated the same as corrective distributions of elective deferrals to satisfy the limits under section 415.
-It is taxable to the participant in the year of distribution.
-See Excess Annual Additions Under Section 415 above.
+It is taxable to the participant in the year of distribution as described above.